lydiazajiczek/Image_Resolution_Patch_Ensemble/README.md

-# PatchEnsemble Binary Classifier of Histopathology Images
+# PatchEnsemble Binary Classifier
-PatchEnsemble training and prediction framework binary classification of degraded histopathology images
+PatchEnsemble training and prediction framework for binary classification of degraded histopathology images from publicly available datasets

 ## Functions
 * `PatchEnsemble.py`: instantiates the `PatchEnsemble` class.
 Edit this to change the network architecture.